-- The market participant is neither a licensed distributor nor a regulated consumer. - The market participant was a market participant throughtout the applicable Base Period. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand4 for electricity for each load facility in a month, determined independently, exceeds an average of 5 MW for the applicable Base Period.
+- The market participant is neither a licensed distributor nor a regulated consumer. - The market participant was a market participant throughtout the applicable Base Period. - The load facility meets the definition of load facility in Ontario Regulation 429/04. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand4 for electricity for each load facility, as defined in Ontario Regulation 429/04, in a month, determined independently, exceeds an average of 5 MW for the applicable Base Period.